abhaybharti/Notes/javascript/Practical_Playwright_with_JavaScript_for_Developers_and_Testers.md

 # Level 9 : Promises and Async/Await

+#### Problem 9.1 : What is async function?

+An async function declaration creates an AsyncFunction object.
+Each time when an async function is called, it returns a new Promise which will be resolved with the value returned by the async function, or rejected with an exception uncaught within the async function.

+Async functions can contain zero or more await expressions.
+Await expressions make promise-returning functions behave as though they're synchronous by suspending execution until the returned promise is fulfilled or rejected.
+The resolved value of the promise is treated as the return value of the await expression.
+Use of async and await enables the use of ordinary try / catch blocks around asynchronous code.

+The purpose of async/await is to simplify the syntax necessary to consume promise-based APIs.
+The behavior of async/await is similar to combining generators and promises.

+Async functions always return a promise.
+If the return value of an async function is not explicitly a promise, it will be implicitly wrapped in a promise.

+    async function foo() {
+      return 1;
+    }
+    Both code(above & below) are similar

+    function foo() {
+      return Promise.resolve(1);
+    }

+Code after each await expression can be thought of as existing in a `.then` callback.

+    //Declare a async function
+    async function fetchData() {
+      return "Data fetched";
+    }

+    fetchData().then(console.log); // Logs: "Data fetched"

+    //Create an async/await function
+    async function fetchData() {
+      let response = await fetch("https://api.example.com/data");
+      let data = await response.json();
+      console.log(data);
+    }

+    fetchData();
+    await : Pauses the execution of the async function until the Promise is resolved or rejected.
+It can only be used inside an async function.

+    //Error handling inside async await function
+    async function fetchData() {
+      try {
+        let response = await fetch("https://api.example.com/data");
+        let data = await response.json();
+        console.log(data);
+      } catch (error) {
+        console.error("Error fetching data:", error);
+      }
+    }

+`Benefits:`

+##### `Non-blocking`: While an async operation (such as fetching data) is in progress, the rest of the code can continue executing, leading to better performance, especially in I/O-bound operations like network requests or file reading.

+##### `Improved Readability`: Async functions with await often lead to more readable code compared to using chained .then() and .catch() methods with Promises.

+`When to use Async function`:

+- When handling tasks that involve I/O operations, like making network requests or reading/writing files.
+- When you want to avoid blocking the execution of other tasks in a program.

 #### Problem 9.1 : Create a promise that resolves with a message after a 2-seconds timeout and log the message to the console

 #### Problem 9.2 : Create a promise that rejects with an error message after 2-seconds timeout and handle the error using `.catch`